ThierryLag/AutoHome/README.md

 if the time match, the action will be execute.

-You can implement various plugin for these actions, but my goal (for this project) is to use it with Smart Home and IoT particularly for Niko Home Control.
+You can implement various plugin for these actions, but my goal (for this project) is to use it with Smart Home and IoT, particularly for Niko Home Control.

 ## Requirements